lmmasc/Logger-OA/assets/user_manual_en.md

 - **F2**: focus on the operator suggestions list.
 - **F3**: focus on the waiting queue.
 - **F4**: focus on the contacts table.
+- **Delete**: deletes the selected contact if the action is enabled, replicating the behavior of the delete contact button (confirmation required).

 These shortcuts enable a fast and efficient workflow, especially during intensive operation or contests.
 All functions have been implemented and tested to allow full keyboard control.